VideoProc Converter AI

 Note: iPhone users can change the default resolution and frame rate to 4K (30fps), 1080p HD (60fps), and 720p HD (30fps).
 And this won't bring changes to the selected video codec.

 If you are editing iPhone videos or trying to transfer video to iPhone/iPad, make sure you are using the most compatible format.
 Otherwise, you'll come across errors or playback failures when playing MKV on iPhone or other formats.
-Then you need a free video converter to batch convert footage into an iPhone-supported format.
+Then you need an iPhone video converter to batch convert footage into an iPhone-supported format.

 iPhone Models H264 MOV H265 MOV HDR Video ProRes Video